Particular/docs.particular.net/architecture/azure/web-queue-worker.md

 ### Challenges

-* Not every operation on the database has to go through the worker.
-The web front end can perform simple read/write or time-sensitive operations directly.
-Workers are designed for resource-intensive tasks or long-running workflows.
-* This style is suitable for simple business domains.
+This style is suitable for simple business domains.
 Without careful design, the front end and the worker can become complex, monolithic components that are difficult to maintain.
 Consider [event-driven](event-driven-architecture.md) and [microservices](microservices.md) architectural styles for more complex business domains.

 ### Technology choices

 The web-queue-worker architecture style can make use of Azure's managed services like [Azure App Services](/architecture/azure/compute.md#platform-as-a-service-azure-app-services), [Azure Static Web Apps](https://azure.microsoft.com/en-us/products/app-service/static), [Azure Functions](/architecture/azure/compute.md#platform-as-a-service-azure-app-services), and [Cosmos DB](/architecture/azure/data-stores.md#azure-cosmos-db).
-[Azure Service Bus](/architecture/azure/messaging.md#azure-service-bus) is powerful messaging technology choice.
-When relying on a Infrastructure-as-a-Service model, web-queue-worker architectures might provide fewer benefits.
+[Azure Storage Queues](https://learn.microsoft.com/en-us/azure/storage/queues/) is a good messaging queuing service if all you only send small messages.
+[Azure Service Bus](/architecture/azure/messaging.md#azure-service-bus) is a powerful alternative which caters for larger messages and provides other advanced features.

 ## Additional resources